Introduction to the Brain

 CSF absorption takes place mostly in the arachnoid villi into the venous channels of the sagittal sinus, but the fluid is also absorbed in the ependymal lining of the ventricular system and in the spinal subarachnoid space.

 In the normal adult, the total volume of CSF is approximately 150 mLat a time, of which 25% is within the ventricular system.
-CSF is formed at the rate of 20 mL/h.
+CSF is formed at a rate of 20 mL/h.
 The CSF production increases with a rise in intracranial pressure up to maximum levels.

 Thus, there must be some absorption of the fluid to accommodate the volume of CSF formed each day.